albertini-j/Reliability/README.md

 # Reliability
-A repository for solutions of reliability engineering solutions using numpy and sympy.
+A repository for solutions of reliability engineering exercises using numpy and sympy.

 Books used:
 Reliability Engineering and Risk Analysis: A Practical Guide by Mohammad Modarres, Mark P. Kaminskiy and Vasiliy Krivtsov.